 Websites, marketplaces, social media and messaging apps not only overlap in today’s online ecosystem but are also merging together to appeal to the Millennials’ need for ‘one app for everything’.

 When formulating a successful brand protection strategy, brands need to consider the whole online ecosystem, rather than applying an isolated approach.
 The overlap between multiple platforms can be used as an advantage in brand protection.

 For example, while proactive monitoring of WeChat can be a challenge (because you need to ‘friend’ a private user to see their activity), there is a lot to be gained from persevering and monitoring the platform vigorously.
-A study undertaken by INCOPRO for a fashion brand revealed that 11 per cent of infringing posts on social media (in particular on Instagram) contained WeChat IDs as a means for communication with the seller.
-Tracking these IDs allows a brand to identify private infringing accounts to pursue on WeChat more easily than trying to discover the probems on the WeChat platform itself.
+A study undertaken by Incopro for a fashion brand revealed that 11 per cent of infringing posts on social media (in particular on Instagram) contained WeChat IDs as a means for communication with the seller.
+Tracking these IDs allows a brand to identify private infringing accounts to pursue on WeChat more easily than trying to discover the problems on the WeChat platform itself.

 The best approach to formulating an effective enforcement strategy requires understanding of these developing trends in m-commerce, Millennial behaviour, evolving technologies and changing trends in seller practices.
 To effectively stop infringers who are operators across multiple platforms, the whole network needs to be understood and disrupted using automated monitoring and clustering techniques.
 Only then can the true scale of the problem be understood and ultimately reduced.

 Request your Demo

 The demo is personalized for you.
 Get answers to your questions and find out why Incopro is the right choice for you.